nasim67reja/Tailwind-react/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- See all testimonials in a horizontal slider
 - Receive an error message when the newsletter sign up `form` is submitted if:
   - The `input` field is empty
   - The email address is not formatted correctly